-BOZEMAN, Mont. – The Transportation Security Administration (TSA) today provided tips for travelers departing Bozeman-Yellowstone International Airport (BZN) ahead of what is expected to be a very busy holiday travel season nationwide.
+IDAHO FALLS, Idaho – The Transportation Security Administration (TSA) today provided tips for travelers departing Idaho Falls Regional Airport (IDA) to prepare ahead of what is expected to be a very busy holiday travel system nationwide.

-On average, TSA screens nearly 2 million passengers daily nationwide.
-During peak travel periods, that number can increase by up to 40 percent.
-At BZN, the number of passengers can double – from an average of 1,500 passengers per day to 3,000 – during peak holiday travel times.
-TSA security checkpoints will be fully staffed during the holiday travel period.
-TSA operations are committed to efficient processing of passengers, while maintaining a primary focus on security screening effectiveness.
+On average, TSA screens nearly 2 million passengers daily.
+During peak travel periods that number can increase by 40 percent.
+TSA security checkpoints will be fully staffed locally and nationwide during the holiday travel period.
+TSA remains committed to processing passengers as efficiently as possible, while maintaining our primary focus on security screening effectiveness.

 While TSA concentrates on aviation security, passengers can assist by coming prepared to the airport.
 Unprepared passengers have a significant impact on wait times at security checkpoints nationwide.
 Here are some helpful travel tips to make the checkpoint experience go smoothly:

 - Unpack your bag before you pack it.
 Passengers who bring prohibited items to the checkpoint slow the screening process for themselves and everyone behind them.
 Use the “Can I Bring My…?” function on tsa.gov to determine if the item can travel in a carry-on, in checked baggage or not at all.

 - Prepare your liquids, aerosols, gels, creams and pastes to be sure they are packed in compliance with the 3-1-1 liquids rule.
 Passengers who violate this rule will also cause delays for themselves and everyone behind them.

 - Remove all items from your pockets and secure the items in your carry-on bag to prevent them from being left behind in a bin.
 Your screening experience will go even faster if you remove everything from your pockets before you get to the checkpoint.